-Audio Units and Finale
+VST and Finale

 Finale is designed to take advantage of the best audio plug-in architecture, allowing Finale to load virtual instruments (like the Garritan instruments) and effects (like Ambience Reverb) directly, without having to rely on a separate application to host them.

 Finale also supports a whole range of additional

 If your score requires instruments that are not included in the